schelik/SC-file-convereter/readme.md

 ## Usage

-To use SC File Converter, simply drag and drop files onto the main window.
+To use SC File Converter, click the "Upload" button and select the files you want to convert.
 Once files have been added, select the output format and destination directory using the dropdown menus, and click the "Convert" button to begin the conversion process.

 ## Contributing